Bladder Cancer Treatment (PDQ®)

 Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
 There are two types of radiation therapy.
 External radiation therapy uses a machine outside the body to send radiation toward the cancer.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.
 The way the radiation therapy is given depends on the type and stage of the cancer being treated.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
-Bladder cancer may be treated with intravesical (into the bladder through a tube inserted into the urethra) chemotherapy.
+For bladder cancer, regional chemotherapy may be intravesical (put into the bladder through a tube inserted into the urethra).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.
+Combination chemotherapy is treatment using more than one anticancer drug.

 See Drugs Approved for Bladder Cancer for more information.